Tracking two cold fronts in Central Texas for Thanksgiving week

 Dry air filters into the area through the morning Wednesday.
 This sets up for a dry midweek and a beautiful Thanksgiving forecast of sunshine with dry weather.
 Morning temperatures will be near 50 with highs in the upper 70s.
 While rain chances are low early in the week, higher rain chances and totals are in store for the day after Thanksgiving.

-This front also looks to bring a cooldown.
+This front also looks to cool down our temperatures.
 Highs will likely drop to the 60s for Saturday and Sunday with morning lows in the 40s and 50s bringing back the fall-like weather to Austin.

+Be sure to download KVUE's app for the latest updates: kvue.com/app.
+Also be sure to follow KVUE on Facebook, Twitter and Instagram.

 PEOPLE ARE ALSO READING: